The Gospel is More Than Money

 Maybe you’ve seen them on late-night TV: Some preachers promise that if you follow their teachings, — and give money to their ministries — God will make you rich.
 It’s a phenomenon known as the “prosperity gospel,” and it’s tragic.
 Because the gospel is about so much more than money.

 God does say in His word that He wants us to prosper.
 But purveyors of the prosperity gospel often smack of hair grease and phony charm.
 So what should you believe?

 Start with this: The word of God is absolute, but the Gospel is more than money.

 What is the Gospel about?
-It’s about the fact that we were created by a God that loves us, but our own rebellion and sin separated us from Him.
-It’s about the fact that He chose to take on human flesh, to live on Earth with us and to experience our sufferings.
-It’s about the fact that He lived a perfect life, and yet died a criminal’s death in our stead.
-It’s about the fact that He overcame death, rising again from the grave and conquering sin to reunite us with Him.
+It’s the story of a God who created us and loves us.
+And when our own rebellion and sin separated us from Him, He chose to take on human flesh, to live on Earth with us and to experience our sufferings.
+He lived a perfect life but died a criminal’s death in our place.
+And then He overcame death, rising from the grave and conquering sin to reunite us with Him.